iden3/ios-rapidsnark/README.md

 ## License

-ios-rapidsnark is part of the iden3 project 0KIMS association.
+ios-rapidsnark is part of the iden3 project copyright 2021 0KIMS association and published with LGPL-3 license.
 Please check the [COPYING](./COPYING) file for more details.